A spherical extension theorem and applications in positive characteristic: Extension theorems for spheres

+since the inequality $\ll$ above follows from the definition of \eqref{CThm1} and the similarity symbol $\sim$ above is obtained by using the definition of $\|f\|_{L^{4d/(3d-2)}(S_j, d\sigma)}$ together with the fact that $|S_j|\sim q^{d-1}.$ Thus, to complete the proof of Theorem \ref{thm:main1}, it suffices to prove the following inequality:

-Without loss of generality, we may assume that the test function $f$ is a nonnegative real valed function since a general complex valued function $f$ is written as the form $f_1 + i f_2 $ for some real valued functions $f_1$ and $f_2,$ and a real valued function $f$ can be expressed as the difference of two nonnegative real valued functions.
-Furtherore, normalizing the function $f$ if necessary, we may assume that
+Without loss of generality, we may assume that the test function $f$ is a nonnegative real valued function since a general complex valued function $f$ is written as the form $f_1 + i f_2 $ for some real valued functions $f_1$ and $f_2,$ and a real valued function $f$ can be expressed as the difference of two nonnegative real valued functions.
+Furthermore, normalizing the function $f$ if necessary, we may assume that

 Therefore, it is sufficient to show that